 Where Elior departs from others who came before her is to claim that the Essenes had no relationship with the priesthood and that the scrolls do not portray the people described by either Philo of Alexandria or Josephus.
 Until now, it has been accepted that the Essenes were a breakaway group from the priesthood in Jerusalem.
 Elior also claims that the term Essene does not exist within the body of the scrolls texts available to us today.

 Her latter point is perhaps more easily dealt with than the former.
 Was the term Essene, as used by Philo, Pliny and Josephus, the term by which they knew themselves?
 It could have been a label applied by detractors.
-The case has certainly been made that the term Christian was originally a derogatory term used by outsiders against the followers of Jesus, which only became accepted by the community as a self-description in the second century (see Were the Early Followers of Jesus Christians).
+The case has certainly been made that the term Christian was originally a derogatory term used by outsiders against the followers of Jesus, which only became accepted by the community as a self-description in the second century (see Before Christianity: A First Century Perspective).
 Secondly, the term Essene, as used by those writers, was a Greek term, and the scrolls are written principally in Hebrew and Aramaic.
 Some Greek documents were found, but these are largely biblical texts rather than sectarian documents.

 For these reasons, one would not expect to find the term Essene in the Dead Sea Scrolls.
 But scholars have found certain terms in the sectarian documents that do provide a self-definition of the group.
 A term such as Ossey (pl.
 Ossim) or “doer” has long been considered the possible Hebrew equivalent of Essene.
 It is strange that Elior has not addressed this aspect.
 Although the actual text of her book is not yet available, Elior has referred to it in Internet discussions.
 In one posting, the focus was on finding the term Essene or the Greek Essaioi (or a closely related term) in the Dead Sea Scrolls rather than considering a possible Hebrew equivalent.
 This lapse does not bode well for Elior’s thesis.